-At Co-op Legal Services our Probate Solicitors deal with over £500 million in Estates every year.
+At Co-op Legal Services our Probate Solicitors deal with over £1.3 billion in Estates annually.
 Whilst the administration of most Estates we deal with proceeds as anticipated, the Probate process can be delayed for reasons outside the control of the Executors.

 In this article we explain some of the most common reasons for delay in receiving the Grant of Probate from the Probate Registry and steps which can be taken to help avoid or reduce delays.